geerlingguy/ansible-role-elasticsearch-curator/README.md

 ## Requirements

-None, but it's a lot more helpful if you have Elasticsearch running somewhere :)
+None, but it's a lot more helpful if you have Elasticsearch running somewhere!

 On RedHat/CentOS, make sure you have the EPEL repository configured, so the `python-pip` package can be installed.
 You can install the EPEL repo by simply adding `geerlingguy.repo-epel` to your playbook's roles.